cleanlab/cleanlab/README.md

 cleanlab is:

 1. **backed by theory**
-   - with [provable guarantees](https://arxiv.org/abs/1911.00068) of exact noise estimation and label error finding in realistic cases with imperfect models.
+   - with [provable guarantees](https://arxiv.org/abs/1911.00068) of exact noise and label error estimation in realistic cases with imperfect models.
 2. **fast**
-   - Code is optimized and parallel-threaded (< 1 second to find label issues in ImageNet with pre-computed probabilities).
+   - Code is parallelized (< 1 second to find label issues in ImageNet with pre-computed predictions).
 4. **easy-to-use**
    - Find label issues or train noise-robust models in one line of code.
-By default, cleanlab requires no hyper-parameters.
+No hyperparameters required by default.
 6. **general**
-   - Works with **[any dataset](https://labelerrors.com/)** and **any model**, e.g., TensorFlow, PyTorch, sklearn, xgboost, etc.
+   - Works with **[any dataset](https://labelerrors.com/)** and **any model**, e.g., TensorFlow, PyTorch, sklearn, XGBoost, Huggingface, etc.
 <br/>

 ![](https://raw.githubusercontent.com/cleanlab/assets/master/cleanlab/label-errors-examples.png)